Govt working on developing electric highways: Nitin Gadkari | Headlines

 Gadkari said that the government is also encouraging toll plazas to be powered by solar energy.

-The minister said the road ministry has conducted route optimization exercises across major corridors and has designed a newer alignment.
+The minister said the road ministry has conducted route optimisation exercises across major corridors and has designed a newer alignment.

-Emphasizing that a well-developed infrastructure enhances economic activities, creates new businesses, and promotes job creation, Gadkari said, ''We are constructing 26 greenfield expressways.''
-With the launch of PM Gati Shakti Master Plan, he said projects will get faster clearance and it would cut down logistic costs.

-Stating that both India and the US are natural partners, the minister invited US private investors to invest in India's logistics, ropeways, and cable car sectors.
+Stating that both India and the US are natural partners, the minister invited the US private investors to invest in India's logistics, ropeways and cable car sectors.

-He informed that around 3 crore trees would be planted along the national highways and the government is adopting tree plantation practices while constructing and expansion of highways.
+He informed that around 3 crore trees would be planted along the national highways and the government is adopting tree plantation practices while construction and expansion of highways.

 ''And till now we have successfully transplanted 27,000 trees in national highways projects,'' he said According to Gadkari, the government is formulating a new policy called 'Tree Bank' for tree cutting and tree plantation.

-As per policy, authorities such as the National Highways Authority of India (NHAI), The National Highways and Infrastructure Development Corporation Limited (NHIDCL) will have to maintain a tree bank account for planting trees during the project development.
+As per policy, authorities such as National Highways Authority of India (NHAI), The National Highways and Infrastructure Development Corporation Limited (NHIDCL) will have to maintain a tree bank account of planting trees during the project development.

+Gadkari said the government's emphasis has been on creating a sustainable business ecosystem with an inclusive growth model.

+He said there is a need to encourage out-of-the-box thought processes and promote creative agenda to weave new pathways.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)